 4. To build the most muscle, which is better, working out four days a week or six?

 For optimum muscle growth, about four days a week is ideal.
 A general rule is that each body part should get at least three days rest between workouts.
 More than that and you risk overtraining and injuring yourself.
 That doesn't mean you can't work out more often; just be sure to listen to your body and give it a rest if you feel too tired or sore.

 5. Before doing an intense cardio session, what's a better warm-up, stretching or walking for 5 minutes?

-Stretch muscles before they're warmed up and you risk injuring yourself.
-While stretching is important because it promotes flexibility, make sure to move it to the end of your workout when you're cooling down for best results.
+Stretch muscles before they're warmed up, and you risk injuring yourself.
+While stretching is important because it promotes flexibility, make sure to move it to the end of your workout when you're cooling down for the best results.